What Is Climate Controlled Storage

 Temperature extremes can be tough on things like wood and leather, fine art, pictures, videotapes and records.
 Furniture can crack or warp and documents can become yellow and unreadable.

 Do I Need a Climate Controlled Storage Unit?

 Depending on the things you need to store, a climate controlled storage unit may be the right option for you.
-If you are planning on storing things for a shorter amount of time, you might be fine renting a traditional storage unit.

 What Items Are You Storing?